-When I was looking for jobs, I saw a posting that said, “Great Lakes Opportunity”.
+When I was looking for jobs, I saw a posting that said, “Great Lakes Opportunity.”
 It was an advertisement for a job at Firelands Regional Medical Center.
-My wife is from Strongsville and she wanted to move closer to her family.
-We both liked the small town, community feel of this area.
+My wife is from Strongsville, and she wanted to move closer to her family.
+We both liked the small town and community feel of this area.
 I knew I didn’t want to work in a large city - I wanted a community.

 Years ago, Firelands had a physician who did some infectious disease medicine, but when I was recruited, they did not have anyone in infectious disease.
 The staff and other physicians were excited to have me, but they really had to learn how best to utilize my specialty.
 In the last ten years, Firelands have evolved when it comes to infectious diseases.
 I am still the only infectious disease physician on staff and the only one between Toledo and Cleveland, but as Firelands has grown, my role has grown.
 Firelands truly offers quality specialty medicine in a way that makes this the perfect place to receive all your care.